 -Remember there’s only so much you can do to help.
 Don’t try to take on the role of a therapist or counselor, simply offer your support and express your concern.
 You can guide the person to getting help if they are open to it.

 Be prepared for a defensive or angry reaction from the person you are talking to.
 It’s likely that they may also try to deny they have a problem.
-Remember to stay calm and remind the person that you are only confronting them out of concern, not out of judgement.
+Remember to stay calm and remind the person that you are only confronting them out of concern, not out of judgment.
 If they are extremely underweight, it may be time to turn them over to the care of a doctor or hospital in order to save their life.

 Some things that you should definitely not say to a person with an eating disorder include:

 -You need to just eat like everyone else.
-This implies that their disorder is a choice that can simply be changed, when it’s really about a complex mental and biological disorder that keeps the person from having a normal relationship with food.
+This implies that their disorder is a choice that can simply be changed when it’s really about a complex mental and biological disorder that keeps the person from having a normal relationship with food.

 -Let me feed you and help you gain weight.
 This kind of approach doesn’t take the person’s feelings or the complexity of their disorder into consideration.
 You don’t have the power to “fix” the person’s relationship to food.